|Humor Poetry posted September 23, 2014|

 Her pleats would watch the moonlit owls revere

-the badger's strip for moths to land at night.
+the badger's stripe for moths to land at night.

 But then one cold and chilly Christmas morn,